Black Bart (outlaw): Investigation and arrest

-The detectives learned that Boles called himself a mining engineer and made frequent "business trips" that coincided with the Wells Fargo robberies.
-After initially denying he was Black Bart, Boles eventually admitted he had robbed several Wells Fargo stages, though he confessed only to crimes committed before 1879.
+The detectives learned that Boles claimed to be a mining engineer and made frequent "business trips" that coincided with the Wells Fargo robberies.
+After initially denying that he was Black Bart, Boles eventually admitted that he had robbed several Wells Fargo stages, though he confessed only to crimes committed before 1879.
 Boles apparently believed the statute of limitations had expired on those robberies.
 When booked, he gave his name as T. Z. Spalding, but police found a Bible, a gift from his wife, inscribed with his real name.

 The police report said that Boles was "a person of great endurance.
 Exhibited genuine wit under most trying circumstances, and was extremely proper and polite in behavior.
 Eschews profanity."

 Conviction and imprisonment

-Wells Fargo only pressed charges on the final robbery.
-Boles was convicted and sentenced to six years in San Quentin Prison, but he was released after four years for good behavior, in January 1888.
-His health had clearly deteriorated due to his time in prison; he had visibly aged, his eyesight was failing, and he had gone deaf in one ear.
-Reporters swarmed around him when he was released and asked if he was going to rob any more stagecoaches.
-"No, gentlemen," he replied, smiling, "I'm through with crime."
+Wells Fargo pressed charges only on the final robbery.
+Boles was convicted in 1884 and sentenced to six years in San Quentin Prison, but he was released in January 1888, on good behavior.
+His health had deteriorated during his time in prison; he had visibly aged, his eyesight was failing, and he had gone deaf in one ear.
+Upon his release, he was swarmed by reporters and asked if he had plans to rob any more stagecoaches.
+"No, gentlemen," he replied, smiling.
+"I'm through with crime."
+Asked if he would write more poems, he laughed and said, "Did you not hear me say that I was through with crime?"

 Final days

-Boles never returned to his wife after his release from prison, though he did write to her.
-In one of the letters he said he was tired of being shadowed by Wells Fargo, felt demoralized, and wanted to get away from everybody.
-In February 1888, Boles left the Nevada House and vanished.
+Boles never returned to his wife after his release from prison, although he did write letters to her.
+In one of them he wrote that he was tired of being shadowed by Wells Fargo, felt demoralized, and wanted to get away from everybody.
+The last known sighting of Boles was on February 28, 1888.
 Hume said Wells Fargo tracked him to the Visalia House hotel in Visalia.
-The hotel owner said a man answering the description of Boles had checked in and then disappeared.
-The last known sighting of Black Bart was on February 28, 1888.
+The owner said a man answering the description of Boles had checked in to the hotel and then was never seen again.